michalis0/Cloud-and-Advanced-Analytics/project/readme.md

 # Project

 For your class project you should combine Google Cloud and the M5Stack IoT devices to create a full application.
-Think of something that you always wanted to do, and then try to do during the class project!
+Think of something that you always wanted to do, and then try it to do during the class project!
+This could be your big startup idea!

 <img width="134" alt="image" src="https://user-images.githubusercontent.com/28807066/216301010-7b1297e5-1568-40f8-8bce-b0f545d9d1b4.png">